Buying A House Online: Is It Possible?

 - The home’s overall condition (do you need a turnkey property or are you open to making repairs?)

-Give this list to your agent and ask if he or she knows of any properties that might work for you.
-Many real estate agents have access to sales data that isn’t available to the public and can show you homes that don’t appear on websites like Zillow or Trulia.
-You can also ask your agent to visit homes on your behalf and document any issues they find.
+Give this list to your agent and ask if they know of any properties that might work for you.
+Many real estate agents have access to a multiple listing service (MLS) that isn’t available to the public and can show you homes that don’t appear on websites like Zillow or Trulia.
+You can also ask your agent to attend showings on your behalf and document any issues they find.

 Step 4: Submit An Offer Letter